uttej2001/MLOps-Machine-Learning-Operations-Specialization/Python Essentials for MLOps/Introduction to Python/README.md

 ## Learning Objectives

-In this week you will learn to:
+In this week I learnt about:

 - Apply different Python data structures to work with data.
 - Use conditional logic and loops to extract data.